 - Upper and lower limb abrasions and lacerations

 - Spinal cord injury

-In the worst-case scenario, accidents involving scooters may even result in death.
+In the worst-case scenario, accidents involving scooters may even result in electric scooter deaths.

 Although E-Scooter incidents are nothing new, the frequency of accidents has increased dramatically since the introduction of shared E-Scooters in the United States.
 E-Scooter riders who have never operated one are traveling at 15 mph adjacent to cars and may violate the law by not wearing helmets.